simgrid/simgrid/docs/source/Tutorial_DAG.rst

 .. literalinclude:: ../../examples/cpp/dag-from-dax-simple/dag.xml
    :language: xml

-It can be imported as a vector of Activities into Simgrid using :cpp:func:`simgrid::s4u::create_DAG_from_DAX`.
+It can be imported as a vector of Activities into SimGrid using :cpp:func:`simgrid::s4u::create_DAG_from_DAX`.

 .. literalinclude:: ../../examples/cpp/dag-from-dax-simple/s4u-dag-from-dax-simple.cpp
    :language: cpp